MisoAI/miso-client-js-sdk/demo/page/ui/ask/full.md

   const relatedResourcesContainer = rootElement.querySelector(`.miso-ask-combo__related-resources miso-ask`);
   // setup workflows
   if (followUpsSection) {
-    // 1. when a answer is fully populated, insert a new section for the follow-up question context.on('done', ({ workflow }) => {
+    // 1. when an answer is fully populated, insert a new section for the follow-up question context.on('done', (event) => {
-      followUpsSection.insertAdjacentHTML('beforeend', templates.followUp({ parentQuestionId: workflow.questionId }));
+      followUpsSection.insertAdjacentHTML('beforeend', templates.followUp({ parentQuestionId: event.workflow.questionId }));
     });
-    // 2. if user starts over, clean up current follow-up questions rootWorkflow.on('loading', () => {
+    // 2. if user starts over, clean up existing follow-up questions rootWorkflow.on('loading', () => {
       // clean up the entire follow-ups section followUpsSection.innerHTML = '';